fruitsbat/kaokao/readme.md

 or if you believe that wayland is the future you can do `kaokao | wl-copy`

 ### custom emojis

-custom mojis are supported using either json or csv if no `.json` extension can be found then kaokao will always try to parse them as csv use your own files `--files something.json something_else.json`
+custom mojis are supported using either json or csv if no `.json` extension can be found then kaokao will always try to parse them as csv use your own files `--files something.json something_else.csv`

 `something.json` would look like this
 ```